A 1943 Martin D28: Enchanting!

 Vintage Martin guitars

-Martin developed the ‘dreadnought’ model at the beginning of the twentieth century and thus determined what the acoustic guitar looks like today.
-The dreadnought was bigger, badder and louder than all the other guitars and was therefore given the name of a battleship.
-It became popular very quickly and Martin would tinker with the model a little more in the years that followed in order to perfect it.
-In a lot of ways this vintage Martin D28 from 1943 is a living museum piece.
+Martin developed the ‘dreadnought’ model and defined what the the acoustic guitar looks like today.
+The dreadnought was bigger, bolder and louder than any other guitar and was therefore named after a battleship.
+It was a bull’s eye that Martin would continue to tinker with in the years that followed to perfect.
+That makes this vintage Martin D28 from 1943 a living museum piece.

 Golden Era guitars